-- The purpose of placing an employee on a Performance Improvement Plan is to create awareness of the concern, formalize actions to correct the problem, establish expectations to prevent recurrence, and prepare the employee for satisfactory service. - Once a supervisor has prepared a Performance Improvement Plan, the Plan must be sent up the chain-of-command including instructional leadership and Human Resources for approval before being presented to the employee. - After receiving approval, and presenting the Plan to the employee, a copy of the Plan must be sent to the Office of Human Resources for inclusion into the employee's personnel file. - At the conclusion of the Plan, the original form must be sent to the Office of Human Resources for inclusion into the employee's personnel file.
+- The primary purpose of placing an employee on a Performance Improvement Plan is to create awareness of the concern, formalize actions to correct the problem, establish expectations to prevent recurrence, and prepare the employee for satisfactory service. - Once a supervisor has prepared a Performance Improvement Plan, the Plan must be sent up the chainof-command for approval before being presented to the employee. - After receiving chain-of-command approval, and presenting the Plan to the employee, a copy of the Plan must be sent to the Office of Human Resources for inclusion into the employee's personnel file. - At the conclusion of the Plan, the original form must be sent to the Office of Human Resources for inclusion into the employee's personnel file.